kgpp34/kgpp34/README.md

 ![](https://github-readme-stats.vercel.app/api?username=kgpp34)

 ###
-- DevOps/CD, Observability Platform Development & Network Tracking
+- 🔭 Container App Deployment & Observability Platform Developer
-- Use Java & Vue & C(rarely)
+- 🌱 Don't like Java，But I need use Java to earn myself
+- ^ - ^ As u can see, None of my repos are Java Project